flocked/AdvancedCollectionTableView/Sources/AdvancedCollectionTableView/Documentation/AdvancedCollectionTableView.docc/Docs/Configurating Table Cells.md

 ## Overview

-The content of a `NSTableCellView` can be configurated by providing a `NSContentConfiguration` to an item's ``AppKit/NSTableCellView/contentConfiguration``.
+The content of a `NSTableCellView` can be configurated by providing a `NSContentConfiguration` to a table cell's ``AppKit/NSTableCellView/contentConfiguration``.

 ## Topics